conda-forge/blog/posts/2021-11-03-tensorflow-gpu.rst

 .. code-block:: bash

-    CONDA_CUDA_OVERRIDE="" mamba install tensorflow -c conda-forge
+    CONDA_CUDA_OVERRIDE="11.2" conda install tensorflow -c conda-forge
     # OR
     CONDA_CUDA_OVERRIDE="11.2" mamba install tensorflow -c conda-forge

+Note that you should select the cudatoolkit version most appropraite for your GPU; currently, we have "10.2", "11.0", "11.1", and "11.2" available.
 If you want the slimmer "cpu-only" package, then you can install `tensorflow-cpu` directly.
 At the time of writing (February 2022), on a machine without a GPU, one would always get the `-cpu` variant unless overriden like above.
 This decision has been made to allow greater accessibility for users with limited bandwidth and resources.

 Thanks to
 ---------